NethServer/docs/developer-manual/en/building_iso.rst

 Building ISO
 ============

-To create a NethServer ISO on NethServer or Fedora, follow these steps:
+To create a NethServer ISO on a NethServer system, follow these steps:

 1) Install ``nethserver-createiso`` package